-Please note: s.12 (2) of the Civil Defence and Emergency Management Act 2002 states that a Civil Defence and Emergency Management Group is not deemed to be discharged following a triennial election.
+7.3 Please note: s.12 (2) of the Civil Defence and Emergency Management Act 2002 states that a Civil Defence and Emergency Management Group is not deemed to be discharged following a triennial election.
 The same is true for District Licensing Committees (see the LGNZ Guide to Standing Orders).

-7.3 Appointment or discharge of committee members and subcommittee members cl.
-31 (1) & (2), Schedule 7, LGA 2002.
+7.47.3 Appointment or discharge of committee members and subcommittee members

-A council may appoint or discharge any member of a committee and, if established by the council, a subcommittee.
+A councilThe partner organisations comprising Committee membership may appoint or discharge any of their own appointed members of a committee and, if established by the councilthe Committee, a subcommittee.

 A committee may appoint or discharge any member of a subcommittee appointed by the committee unless directed otherwise by the council.